 In a food processor combine the spinach, egg, ricotta, salt, pepper, and nutmeg.
 Pulse the spinach ricotta mixture 5-10 times.

 Then add in the flour and breadcrumbs.
-Pulse it all together until it begins to form a ball and ingredients are mixed well.
+Pulse it all together until it begins to form a ball and the ingredients are mixed well.

 With wet hands, make 1-inch balls of dough and drop them into salted, boiling hot water.
 When they float, remove them from the water and place on a rack, in a colander, or remove using a slotted spoon to drain.